chrisnoonan98675/site/xl-deploy/how-to/using-the-jython-step-delegate.markdown

 ## Create a Jython script

-This is an example of a Jython script that will print the environment variables that are available on a host:
+This is an example of a Jython script that prints the environment variables that are available on a host:

 {% highlight python %}
 import os